How are brain injuries evaluated?

 First of all, families of brain injury victims will need funds to cover existing medical expenses.
 Secondly, our attorneys will work with accountants and medical specialists to estimate how much your loved one’s future medical expenses may be.
 In most brain injury cases, it is also reasonable to ask for vocational damages for lost income and loss of future earning capacity, loss of enjoyment of life, pain and suffering, etc. If you have lost a loved one due to fatal brain injuries, your family may ask for various wrongful death damages.

 During such a frightening and confusing time, our Bradenton and Sarasota brain injury lawyers and support team can handle all of the legal steps required to bring a claim against the person who is responsible for these injuries.
-As soon as we hear your story and determine if you have a claim, the Luhrsen Law Group can lead an investigation to gather all the facts and determine what resources your family will need to recover.
+As soon as we hear your story and determine if you have a claim, Luhrsen Law can lead an investigation to gather all the facts and determine what resources your family will need to recover.
 Then we will move full speed ahead to get you fair compensation as soon as possible so you can focus on recovery.

 How does a brain injury cause physical impairment?